Ninnidh

 Ninnidh (pronounced as "Ninny") (alias Ninnidh the Pious, Ninnidh leth derc, meaning one-eyed Ninnidh, Nennius, Nennidhius, Ninnaid) was a 6th-century Irish Christian saint.
-St. Ninnidh is regarded as one of the Twelve Apostles of Ireland.
+Ninnidh is regarded as one of the Twelve Apostles of Ireland.
 He is associated with the shores of Lough Erne and particularly the island of Inishmacsaint and the parish of Knockninny, County Fermanagh, Northern Ireland (derived from the Cnoc Ninnidh, meaning the Hill of Ninnidh).
 His feast day is 18 January.

-Ninnidh of Inismacsaint is often confused with Saint Ninnidh of the Pure Hand who attended Brigid of Kildare on her deathbed.
+Ninnidh of Inismacsaint is often confused with Ninnidh of the Pure Hand who attended Brigid of Kildare on her deathbed.

 Life

 Ninnidh was born in County Donegal, a grandson of Laoghaire, the High King of Ireland.
-He was educated under St. Finian at Clonard, where his fellow students included Ciarán of Clonmacnoise, St. Molaise of Devenish and St. Aidan of Ferns.
-St. Ninnidh preached along the South shore of Lough Erne making the island of Inishmacsaint (Island of the Sorrel Plain) his headquarters around 532.
+He was educated under Finian at Clonard, where his fellow students included Ciarán of Clonmacnoise, Molaise of Devenish and Aidan of Ferns.
+Ninnidh preached along the south shore of Lough Erne making the island of Inishmacsaint (Island of the Sorrel Plain) his headquarters around 532.

 Ninnidh likely journeyed up and down the Southern portion of Lower Lough Erne in a hollowed-out boat, coming ashore and making his way inland to meet people and spread the gospel.
-After St. Patrick's time, the Celtic Church was divided into many territories and ruled by Abbots of Monasteries, only some of whom were Bishops.
-St. Ninnidh built a monastery on Inishmacsaint Isle (near Devenish) circa 530A.D. and using the waterways of the time cared for the people from the Erne as far as the sea, sending his priests and monks to the local Churches.
+After Saint Patrick's time, the Celtic Church was divided into many territories and ruled by Abbots of Monasteries, only some of whom were Bishops.
+Ninnidh built a monastery on Inishmacsaint Isle (near Devenish) circa 530A.D. and using the waterways of the time cared for the people from the Erne as far as the sea, sending his priests and monks to the local Churches.
 In 530 AD Ninnidh held a 40-day fast on Knockninny Hill, during the period of Lent.